How to Foam Roll Your Hamstrings

 Your hamstrings are one of the most important muscle groups in your body, especially as an athlete.
 They’re responsible for daily movements like walking, running, squatting, and jumping.
 But after an intense workout or long day of sitting, your hamstrings tighten up and become sore.
 Decreased mobility and soreness negatively impact your athletic performance and can make even the most basic movements difficult.

 Foam rolling helps you treat your hamstrings to a deep tissue massage.
 But with so many questions about when, where, and how to foam roll hamstrings, it’s hard to know what’s effective and what isn’t.
-Our resident physical therapist Nic Bartolotta, MPT, HHP is going to walk you through exactly how to foam roll your hamstrings to keep your legs and lower back in top shape.
+I'll walk you through exactly how to foam roll your hamstrings to keep your legs and lower back in top shape.

 Benefits of foam rolling your hamstrings